bitcoin-dot-org/Bitcoin.org/docs/adding-events-release-notes-and-alerts.md

 ### Events

+Events added to Bitcoin.org should have clear agendas that relate to Bitcoin in some way - e.g. it being used as a currency, harnessing its technology, speakers from bitcoin-related companies, etc.

 If you're not comfortable with GitHub pull requests, please open a [new issue](https://github.com/bitcoin-dot-org/bitcoin.org/issues/new?title=New%20event&body=%20%20%20%20-%20date%3A%20YYYY-MM-DD%0A%20%20%20%20%20%20title%3A%20%22%22%0A%20%20%20%20%20%20venue%3A%20%22%22%0A%20%20%20%20%20%20address%3A%20%22%22%0A%20%20%20%20%20%20city%3A%20%22%22%0A%20%20%20%20%20%20country%3A%20%22%22%0A%20%20%20%20%20%20link%3A%20%22%22).

 To create an event pull request, place the event in `_events.yml` and adhere to